October 26, 2018

 SRCL says No. 12 Mine South extension C – F pits are important to the long term survival of mine and that the company can mine without harming wildlife.
 As part of this project, SRCL will establish drift fences to direct migrating caribou to other migration routes, educate employees about caribou and establish a caribou response team to monitor movements of the animals, modify development, particularly blasting to cause less stress on the migrating caribou, reclaim the migrating routes and continue caribou research to monitor the impact of the mine.

-December 1995 – SRCL holds an open house and public disclosure meeting in Grande Cache to discuss the No. 12 Mine South B2 C – F pit project.
+In December, SRCL holds an open house and public disclosure meeting in Grande Cache to discuss the No. 12 Mine South B2 C – F pit project.

-November 1995 – SRCL releases “Assessment of Impact on Caribou of Proposed No. 12 Mine South” report prepared by Renewable Resources Consulting Services Ltd. The conclusions from the report included that the impacts of the No. 12 Mine South on caribou could be minimized by the implementation of an extensive program of monitoring, adaptive management and commitments outlined in environmental protection and reclamation plans.
+In November, SRCL releases “Assessment of Impact on Caribou of Proposed No. 12 Mine South” report prepared by Renewable Resources Consulting Services Ltd. The conclusions from the report included that the impacts of the No. 12 Mine South on caribou could be minimized by the implementation of an extensive program of monitoring, adaptive management and commitments outlined in environmental protection and reclamation plans.
 The report identified a need for a flexible approach and the ability to respond quickly to problems identified in the field in relation to caribou.
 This would be fostered by careful planning and the incorporation of field research results and experience into a mitigation program.

-March 1995 – SRCL submits the “Proposed Terms of Reference” to Alberta Environmental Protection for the No. 12 Mine South C – F Pits.
+In March, SRCL submits the “Proposed Terms of Reference” to Alberta Environmental Protection for the No. 12 Mine South C – F Pits.

 SRCL proposes to extend the existing No. 12 Mine South to include the C – F surface pits.
 These four surface pits would be developed in sequence to replace current surface mining operations at the No. 12 Mine South A and B pits.
 The C – F pits would provide 39 millions tonnes of coal over 13 years, and are located along Caw Ridge whereas the current No. 12 B surface pits operate adjacent (east) of Caw Ridge.
 Extending the No. 12 mine along Caw Ridge would allow SRCL to diversify its markets.

-October 1991 – The Preliminary Disclosure document for the Mine No. 12 B2 pit is approved by government.
+In October, the Preliminary Disclosure document for the Mine No. 12 B2 pit is approved by government.
 This EUB Permit Application represents the second step in the regulatory approval process for the mine.

-Janurary 1991 – SRCL submits a Preliminary Disclosure document to the Province of Alberta outlining its intention to develop coal resources within an extension to the Mine 12 project area, called the B2 pit.
+In January, SRCL submits a Preliminary Disclosure document to the Province of Alberta outlining its intention to develop coal resources within an extension to the Mine 12 project area, called the B2 pit.

-June 1990 – The ERCB grants SRCL a permit to develop a coal mine and amends the existing permit to include the No. 12 Mine South, dump site and access road.
+In June, the ERCB grants SRCL a permit to develop a coal mine and amends the existing permit to include the No. 12 Mine South, dump site and access road.
 The ERCB also grants SRCL a license to construct an external mine dump.

-December 1989 – SRCL receives word from the Alberta Government (Minister of Energy) that there are no objections to the proposed development of Smoky River No.12 Mine South development.
+In December, SRCL receives word from the Alberta Government (Minister of Energy) that there are no objections to the proposed development of Smoky River No.12 Mine South development.
 The Minister tells SRCL to initiate their public disclosure process and submit their mine permit application.

-June 1989 – The ERCB grants SRCL a permit to drill holes to depths greater than 150m for exploration purposes in the No. 7 mine area, a license to construct an external mine discard dump and a license to operate a surface coal mine at No. 7.
+In June, the ERCB grants SRCL a permit to drill holes to depths greater than 150m for exploration purposes in the No. 7 mine area, a license to construct an external mine discard dump and a license to operate a surface coal mine at No. 7.

-May 1989 – Mountain caribou relocation project is initiated by Alberta Fish and wildlife to capture and place radio collars on mountain goats for study.
+In May, Mountain caribou relocation project is initiated by Alberta Fish and wildlife to capture and place radio collars on mountain goats for study.

-January 1989 – ERCB grants SRCL an amendment of license to extend their mining activity east of existing operations.
+In January, ERCB grants SRCL an amendment of license to extend their mining activity east of existing operations.

-April 1987 – The ERCB grants SRCL a permit for the No. 9 and No. 12 mine sites.
+In April, the ERCB grants SRCL a permit for the No. 9 and No. 12 mine sites.
 The ERCB grants SRCL’s application to amend their license to include the development of a high wall pit for the No. 12 South Mine.

-August, 25 1987 – The ERCB approves SRCL’s application for a permit for a coal excavation program for exploration purposes in the Copton Creek area.
+On August 25, the ERCB approves SRCL’s application for a permit for a coal excavation program for exploration purposes in the Copton Creek area.

 A section of Kakwa is designated a Wildland Recreation Area.

-September 1986 – SRCL releases an Environmental Impact Assessment (EIA) for the development of No. 12 Mine South.
+In September, SRCL releases an Environmental Impact Assessment (EIA) for the development of No. 12 Mine South.

-Janurary 1986 – SRCL plans to extend mining operations to Smoky River No. 12 Mine South, located west of existing operations.
+In January, SRCL plans to extend mining operations to Smoky River No. 12 Mine South, located west of existing operations.
 The No. 12 mine south lies within 5 coal leases held by SRCL and totals ~ 2240ha in size.
 SRCL submits application for No. 12 Mine South to Alberta Energy and Utilities Board (EUB)

-November 1985 – McIntyre Mines officially transfer all rights and title licenses to Smoky River Coal Limited.
+In November, McIntyre Mines officially transfer all rights and title licenses to Smoky River Coal Limited.
 The ERCB amends SRCL license for mine area.

-October 1985 – Dwindling coal prices and sales lead McIntyre Mines to consider selling their Smoky River Coal operations as they report losses of 6.6 million dollars compared to their profit of 8.5 million dollars in 1984.
+In October, dwindling coal prices and sales lead McIntyre Mines to consider selling their Smoky River Coal operations as they report losses of 6.6 million dollars compared to their profit of 8.5 million dollars in 1984.

-December 1984 – SRCL demands amendment of existing mine license for the existing mine pit area.
+In December, SRCL demands amendment of existing mine license for the existing mine pit area.
 The ERCB grants SRCL a permit to drill exploration holes more than 150m in depth.

 The revised Eastern Slopes Policy delineates two zones within Kakwa, a Prime Protection Zone and a General Recreation Zone.

-June 1982 – McIntyre Mines future is uncertain.
+In June, McIntyre Mines future is uncertain.
 The company loses coal sales of $30M dollars and has 250,000 tonnes of unsold coal in stockpiles due to Japanese steel firms reducing their demand for coal.
 As a result, McIntyre Mines shut down for summer from June 28 to September 20 forcing ~600 people out of work.
 McIntyre Mines continue discussions with Japanese steelmakers to renew their contract.
 McIntyre announces the formation of a new subsidiary, Smoky River Coal Ltd. (SRCL) which would acquire McIntyre’s Grande Cache operations.
 This new subsidiary would allow for corporate decentralization and greater tax advantages.

 In response to the mine’s temporary closure, the Municipal government debates the establishment of other tourist/recreation development for the Grande Cache area to increase economic outlook.
 They propose “Kananaskis II.”
 The first phase of this project would include the construction of a golf course with a view of the Willmore Wilderness Park.